akky/newsblur2wordpress/README.md

 It is NOT affiliated with NewsBlur nor WordPress.
 Not at all.

+This script is very crude, only satisfied my own one-time requirement.
+Some codes were copy-and-pasted web q-and-a pages, not really cleaned out.

+I could just throw away this script, but think that there would be someone in future who fall into this rare situation between NewsBlur and WordPress.

 ## Preparation

 You first export items from NewsBlur by jmorahan's newsblur-export.